Shopify/krane/README.md

 *Options:*

-Refer to `kubernetes-deploy --help` for the authoritative set of options.
+Refer to `krane help` for the authoritative set of options.

 - `--template-dir=DIR`: Used to set the deploy directory.
 Set `$ENVIRONMENT` instead to use `config/deploy/$ENVIRONMENT`.
 This flag also supports reading from STDIN.
 You can do this by using `--template-dir=-`.
-Example: `cat templates_from_stdin/*.yml | kubernetes-deploy ns ctx --template-dir=-`.
+Example: `cat templates_from_stdin/*.yml | krane deploy ns ctx --template-dir=-`.
 - (alpha feature) `-f [PATHS]`: Accepts a comma-separated list of directories and/or filenames to specify the set of directories/files that will be deployed (use `-` to read from STDIN).
 Can be invoked multiple times.
 Cannot be combined with `--template-dir`.
-Example: `cat templates_from_stdin/*.yml | kubernetes-deploy ns ctx -f -,path/to/dir,path/to/file.yml`
+Example: `cat templates_from_stdin/*.yml | krane deploy ns ctx -f -,path/to/dir,path/to/file.yml`
 - `--bindings=BINDINGS`: Makes additional variables available to your ERB templates.
-For example, `kubernetes-deploy my-app cluster1 --bindings=color=blue,size=large` will expose `color` and `size`.
+For example, `krane deploy my-app cluster1 --render-erb --bindings=color=blue,size=large` will expose `color` and `size`.
 - `--no-prune`: Skips pruning of resources that are no longer in your Kubernetes template set.
 Not recommended, as it allows your namespace to accumulate cruft that is not reflected in your deploy directory.
 - `--max-watch-seconds=seconds`: Raise a timeout error if it takes longer than _seconds_ for any resource to deploy.
-- `--selector`: Instructs kubernetes-deploy to only prune resources which match the specified label selector, such as `environment=staging`.
+- `--selector`: Instructs krane to only prune resources which match the specified label selector, such as `environment=staging`.
 If you use this option, all resource templates must specify matching labels.
 See [Sharing a namespace](#sharing-a-namespace) below.

 > **NOTICE**: Deploy Secret resources at your own risk.
 Although we will fix any reported leak vectors with urgency, we cannot guarantee that sensitive information will never be logged.

 ### Sharing a namespace

-By default, kubernetes-deploy will prune any resources in the target namespace which have the `kubectl.kubernetes.io/last-applied-configuration` annotation and are not a result of the current deployment process, on the assumption that there is a one-to-one relationship between application deployment and namespace, and that a deployment provisions all relevant resources in the namespace.
+By default, krane will prune any resources in the target namespace which have the `kubectl.kubernetes.io/last-applied-configuration` annotation and are not a result of the current deployment process, on the assumption that there is a one-to-one relationship between application deployment and namespace, and that a deployment provisions all relevant resources in the namespace.

 If you need to, you may specify `--no-prune` to disable all pruning behaviour, but this is not recommended.

-If you need to share a namespace with resources which are managed by other tools or indeed other kubernetes-deploy deployments, you can supply the `--selector` option, such that only resources with labels matching the selector are considered for pruning.
+If you need to share a namespace with resources which are managed by other tools or indeed other krane deployments, you can supply the `--selector` option, such that only resources with labels matching the selector are considered for pruning.

 ### Using templates and variables